Eimji/hosts/README.md

 ## Fix the lists

+- Remove the `www.` prefix in domains

 - Remove gvt1.com and gvt2.com, etc. used by Google services and Chrome update:
 ```
 # File ads_hosts.txt
 beacons.gcp.gvt2.com